1. Bac 0.08% New York – Case Background

 This corroboration was consistent with New York’s statutory standards under Vehicle and Traffic Law, which distinguish drinking-after-driving from intoxicated operation.

-3. BAC 0.08% New York – Challenging the Reliability of the Evidence
+3. Bac 0.08% New York – Challenging the Reliability of the Evidence

 Addressing Statements and Alleged Inconsistencies